 [Examiner: All right?
 Remember you have one to two minutes for this, so don't worry if I stop you.
 I'll tell you when the time is up.
 Can you start speaking now, please?]

-My recent visit to Hong Kong was extremely pleasant and exciting, and I will always remember my time there especially for the unique experience I have had in this city.
-I did some shopping at the "Temple Street Night Market" and I have never seen anything like this before or after!
+My recent visit to Hong Kong was extremely pleasant and exciting, and I will always remember my time there, especially for the unique experience I had in this city.
+I did some shopping at the "Temple Street Night Market" and I had never seen anything like this before or after!

 It is an open-air market in Hong Kong and comes with a great variety of products and commodities for the people.
 This is the liveliest market in the city of Hong Kong which is quite large and diverse in my opinion.
 This is a great place for bargain hunters, and shoppers can get products of their choice at a reasonable price.

 When the sun goes down, the traders lay out their wares, and the opera singers and fortune tellers begin to emerge.
 It was named after a "Tin Hau" temple located in the centre of its main drag, and a place so steeped in local atmosphere that it has served as the backdrop to many memorable movies.

 This is a street market where you will get anything, absolutely anything, you need.
 Footwear, trinkets, teaware, cookware, electronics, clothes, electronic gadgets, DVDs, watches, menswear, jade and antiques are scrutinised and haggled over, while clay pot rice, seafood, noodles and other treats are consumed with gusto.

 The market is big enough and holds a huge number of shops.
 The market starts from "Temple street" and covers a few other streets in different directions.
 The shops are arranged in a well-managed way and there are sections for specific goods and products.
 The shops are set in different directions under the sky and in case of rain or other disastrous conditions, they are covered with makeshift sheds.